-We are a biopharmaceutical company engaged in the development of novel NNR TherapeuticsTM to treat patients suffering from serious nervous system and gastrointestinal/ genitourinary diseases and disorders.
+We are a biopharmaceutical company that has historically been engaged in the development of novel NNR TherapeuticsTM to treat patients suffering from serious nervous system and gastrointestinal / genitourinary diseases and disorders.
 Our NNR Therapeutics selectively target a class of receptors known as neuronal nicotinic receptors, which we refer to as NNRs.
 NNRs are found on nerve cells throughout the nervous system and serve as key regulators of nervous system activity.